Injured in an Accident While Visiting California

-An experienced California car accident injury lawyer can ensure that you are compensated for all of the damages you are eligible for by helping you each step of the way.
+An experienced California car accident lawyer can ensure that you are compensated for all of the damages you are eligible for by helping you each step of the way.
 The following are the available damages for injuries sustained in an accident:

 Economic damages are intended to compensate a plaintiff for monetary losses.
-They are calculated by determining the amount of out of pocket losses an aggrieved individual has or will expect to incur as a result of the injuries that were sustained in an accident.
+They are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of the injuries that were sustained in an accident.

 A few examples of economic losses include: